Melissa Ramirez, Ph.D.

 About Me

-I am starting the Ramirez laboratory in the Department of Chemistry at the University of Minnesota, Twin Cities this January 2025 and am hiring graduate students and postdoctoral scholars!
+I started the Ramirez laboratory in the Department of Chemistry at the University of Minnesota, Twin Cities in January 2025.
+My research program centers on creating innovative solutions to challenges in organic synthesis and catalysis using a combined experimental and computational approach.